jongalon/Isolated_Observations/README.md

    pip install -r requirements.txt
    ```

+3. MATLAB setup:
+   Make sure MATLAB is installed to run the script `1_ExtractFeatures_fromSelectionTables.m`.

 ## Usage

-- Place the data files in the `data/` folder.
+1. Place your data files in the `data/` folder.
+2. Follow these steps for analysis:
+   - Run `1_ExtractFeatures_fromSelectionTables.m` in MATLAB.
-- Run the notebooks in the `notebooks/` folder to explore and analyze the data.
-It is recommended to follow this order:
+   - Execute the Jupyter notebooks in this order:
-  1. `Find_Latent_Variables_NoCommunalities.ipynb`
+     1. `2_Find_Latent_Variables.ipynb`
-  2. `FindIsolatedObservations.ipynb`
+     2. `3_FindIsolatedObservations.ipynb`
      3. `Create_Selection_Table_from_Isolated.ipynb`
-- Use the functions in `src/` for specific analyses or to integrate them into other projects.
+3. Review flagged observations using the output in the `output/` folder or directly in RAVEN.

 ## Contributions